valuphic/Logrido/docs/usage-guide.md

 #### Logo Grid Tab

-All features from Version 1.0.0 are included in this tab.
+All features from Version 1.0.0 are included in this tab with a circular grid option.

+##### Circular Grid

+1. Open the Logrido extension panel.
+2. Arrange to Logo Grid tab
+3. Select `Circular Grid` from the options.
+4. Adjust the settings for the circular grid as needed.
+5. Click `Generate` to create the circular grid in your current selected objects.

 #### Clearspace Tab

 1. Open the Logrido extension panel.
 2. Select the `Clearspace` tab.
-3. Choose the type of clearspace you want to generate (e.g., around logo, around text).
+3. Choose the type of Clearspace you want to generate (e.g., around logo, around text).
 4. Adjust the settings as needed.
 5. Click `Generate` to create the clearspace framework in your current document.